bigianb/id3-editor/README.md

 ## Viewer for American McGee's original Alice

 Loads a views Alice BSP files in electron.
 Very early stage - if you know JS well then you can probably figure it out otherwise this is not for you at the moment.
+Also seems to work for Heavy Metal FAKK2 but that's not really tested.

+# Why?
+It's a fun puzzle.
+The aim is to better understand and potentially document the file formats.
+For this type of work typescript is much quicker to prototype in than c++ and the runtime is fast enough.

 # Quickstart